Probabilistic reconstruction of truncated particle trajectories on a closed surface: abstract

 \section{abstract}

-Investigation of dynamics processes in cell biology very often relies on the observation of sampled regions without considering re-entrance events.
-In the case of image-based observations of bacteria cell wall processes, a large amount of the cylinder-shaped wall is not observed.
+Investigation of dynamic processes in cell biology very often relies on the observation in two dimensions of 3D biological processes.
+Consequently, the data are partial and statistical methods and models are required to recover the parameters describing the dynamical processes.
+In the case of molecules moving over the 3D surface, such as proteins on walls of bacteria cell, a large portion of the 3D surface is not observed in 2D-time microscopy.
 It follows that biomolecules may disappear for a period of time in a region of interest, and then reappear later.
-Assuming Brownian motion with drift, we address the mathematical problem of the connection of particle trajectories on a cylindrical surface.
-A subregion of the cylinder is typically observed during the observation period, and biomolecules may appear or disappear in any place of the 3D surface.
-The performance of the method is mainly demonstrated on simulation data that mimic MreB dynamics observed in 2D time-lapse fluorescence microscopy.
+Assuming Brownian motion with drift, we address the mathematical problem of the reconstruction of biomolecules trajectories on a cylindrical surface.
+A subregion of the cylinder is typically recorded during the observation period, and biomolecules may appear or disappear in any place of the 3D surface.
+The performance of the method is demonstrated on simulated particle trajectories that mimic MreB protein dynamics observed in 2D time-lapse fluorescence microscopy in rod-shaped bacteria.